polygolf-lang/polygolf/docs/opcodes.generated.md

 # OpCodes
-Hover opcode name to see a description.
+Hover opcode name to see a description or [see all outputs](opcodes-outputs.generated.md).

 | Alias | Full name | Input | Output |
 |-------|-----------|-------|--------|